learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 ## Summary

 In this lab you built upon your previous knowledge of linear regression and built an intuitive understanding of how this could be adapted for classification.
-We then demonstrated tools for performing logistic regression and briefly analyzed their output.
+We then demonstrated tools for performing logistic regression.
 In the upcoming lessons you will continue to investigate logistic regression from other viewpoints.